Gummy bears look as adorable as they taste delicious and why should going vegan mean you can't eat bear?

 However, it must be noted that they offer a lot of different products and there are an unfortunately large amount of people complaining that they were sent the wrong one in their orders.

 Another entry on the list that is not bear, even worse than that, they're bear food.
 Trader Joe's Scandinavian Swimmers feature a selection of brightly colored nautical animals like lobsters and sharks.

 They have the great taste and chewy texture that you would expect for a gummy candy, only better because it’s from all-natural sources.

 If you have a Trader Joe's near you, go and try them for yourself, but buy them in-store.
 Unfortunately, the price is a lot more expensive to order them online.

-However, if you're not blessed with having the store near you, this is the only way to try this delicious vegan candy.
+However, if you're not blessed with having the store near you, this is the only way to try this delicious vegan and organic candy.